Northeast Recycling & Transfer Station project

 Here's how you can get involved:

-The Siting Advisory Committee (SAC) is a community-based committee that will advise King County on how and where to site the new station, possible locations, and design.
-Members of the SAC will meet regularly to learn about the siting process.
-SAC members will be expected to share information about the process with their communities.
-And finally, SAC members will listen to community concerns and hopes and share them with the County throughout the site selection process.
+The Siting Advisory Group (SAG) is a community-based group that will advise King County on how and where to site the new station, possible locations, and design.
+Members of the SAG will meet regularly to learn about the siting process.
+SAG members will be expected to share information about the process with their communities.
+And finally, SAG members will listen to community concerns and hopes and share them with the County throughout the site selection process.

-SAC meetings are open to members of the public, who can observe and make comments to the committee at the end of each meeting.
+SAG meetings are open to members of the public, who can observe and make comments to the group at the end of each meeting.
 Due to Covid-19, all meetings are currently planned to be held virtually.
-Instructions for accessing SAC meetings, will be posted here.
+Instructions for accessing SAG meetings will be posted here.

-See Project schedule for list of SAC meeting dates.
+See Project schedule for list of SAG meeting dates.
+All SAG meetings will be held from 6 p.m. to 8 p.m. unless otherwise noted.
 Meeting notes will be posted on this website after each meeting.

 Updated October 2020 (subject to change)